parmegv/leap_doc/docs/design/soledad.md

 Introduction
 =====================

 Soledad allows client applications to securely share synchronized document databases.
-Soledad is based on Ubuntu's U1DB, "a cross-platform, cross-device, syncable database API", but with the addition of client-side encryption of database replicas and documents stored on the server.
+Soledad aims to provide a cross-platform, cross-device, syncable document storage API, with the addition of client-side encryption of database replicas and document contents stored on the server.

 Key aspects of Soledad include: